icanjs/donejs-vscode/readme.md

 A launch.json file will automatically be built from the `develop` script in the project's package.json.

 > Note: This will overwrite any existing `/.vscode/launch.json` you have in place.
-But, if you are just staring a new project, you probably won't have one in place, yet.
+But, if you are just starting a new project, you probably won't have one in place, yet.

 ## Developing